starter69/node-hostels-club-api/README.md

 - Run `DEBUG=hostels* node --filename--`

 *Note*
-> Set `debug` as true in config to use the API without whitelisting your API at the moment.
+> Set `debug` as true in config to use the API without whitelisting your IP at the moment.

 ## Folder structure